engineyard/ey-docs/pages/diagnose-errors-on-engine-yard-cloud.md

-# Diagnosing Errors on Engine Yard AppCloud
+# Diagnosing Errors on Engine Yard Cloud

-This document describes some common error conditions you might see while setting up your Engine Yard AppCloud environment.
+This document describes some common error conditions you might see while setting up your Engine Yard Cloud environment.

 ## Common Error Conditions